baschny/ansible-color-prompt/README.md

 A string to include to the prompt to identify the "environment" you are working with.
 I.e. `dev` or `staging` or `upgrade-test`.

+`color_prompt_schemas`

+A set of default schemas, customize if you want a general different look&feel or add your own schemas.

 License and inspiration
 ---